 AWStats is a powerful tool that creates graphical reports from your website’s access logs.
-It’s a great tool for taking a quick look at things such as visits to your site per day, and the number of pages viewed on your website.
+It’s great for taking a quick look at things such as visits to your site per day and the number of pages viewed on your website.

-In this guide I’ll go through each section of a AWStats report and explain important things to keep an eye out for when trying to understand your logs.
+In this guide I’ll go through each section of an AWStats report and explain some important things to keep an eye out for when trying to understand your logs.

-Viewing your Awstats reports these are some of the common terms that you’ll run across and what they mean:
+Here are some of the common terms that you’ll run across when viewing your Awstats reports:

 The Awstats summary view gives you a nice overview of the current report period, in this case Apr 2014.